getreu/tp-note/docs/source/tpnote--manpage.md

 body.
 However, the default templates assume Markdown and the file extension '`.md`'.
 Both can be changed easily by adapting Tp-Note's configuration file.
-Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in one of the configuration file variables:
+Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in the configuration file variable:
-'`filename.extension_*`'.
-The latter also determine which internal markup language render is called for Tp-Note's internal viewer.
+'`filename.extensions`'.
+The latter also determines which internal markup language render is called for Tp-Note's internal viewer.